CLAT Preparation Tips 2024: Study Material, Books, Section-wise Weekly & Monthly Study Plan

 CLAT Preparation for English Section

-The aim of this section is to test the comprehension, analytical, grammar and vocabulary skills of candidates.
+This section aims to test the comprehension, analytical, grammar and vocabulary skills of candidates.
 You will be required to correct the incorrect grammatical sentences, fill in the blanks with appropriate words, etc. The difficulty level of the questions will be of Class 12.
 Some of the important topics that you should prepare for English section of the CLAT exam include Grammar, Vocabulary, Antonyms/Synonyms, Word Meanings and Idioms and Phrases.

 This section of the CLAT question paper cannot be attempted by cramming up the syllabus, it needs to be prepared consistently.
 You can prepare for the section by following the tips given below: